-B) Preparedness topic: EUR 4 000 000.

-C) Full-scale field exercises topic: EUR 4 000 000 (funding conditions under this topic are to be viewed in the separate document available on the Funding & Tenders Portal of the European Commission).
+- A) Prevention and Preparedness topic: EUR 10 000 000. - B) Full-scale field exercises topic: EUR 4 000 000 (funding conditions under this topic are to be viewed in the separate document available on the Funding & Tenders Portal of the European Commission).

-The Commission reserves the right not to award all available funds or to redistribute them between the topics, depending on the proposals received and the results of the evaluation.
+The Commission reserves the right not to award all available funds or to redistribute them between the topics, depending on the proposals received and the results of the evaluation or to lower the available funding in case of overriding public interests that necessitate a change of UCPM priorities.